NYU Transfer Acceptance Rate and Requirements — 2024

 NYU Transfer Application Essays

-New York University requires the following essays to be completed by all transfer applicants:
+New York University requires the following essay to be completed by all transfer applicants:

-2) Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve.
-(3,000 character maximum)
+Please provide a statement that addresses your reason(s) for seeking transfer and the objectives you hope to achieve.
+How can NYU and the particular school, college, program, and/or area of study you are applying to support those goals?
+(2500 character maximum)

 When Do NYU Transfer Decisions Come Out?

-Fall NYU transfer decisions come out by May 15.
-Spring applicants will receive a decision by December 15.
+Fall transfer decisions come out between May and June.
+Moreover, spring applicants will receive a decision between November and January.

 Final Thoughts – NYU Transfer Acceptance Rate

-For a highly-selective university, NYU continues to be relatively “transfer-friendly”.
-Unlike many other elite institutions, the transfer acceptance rate at this school is not in the single-digits.
-Around 3-4% of the NYU student body are transfers.
+For a highly selective university, NYU continues to be relatively “transfer-friendly.”
+Unlike many other elite institutions, the transfer acceptance rate at this school is not in the single digits.
+Around 3-4% of the student body are transfers.
 Some colleges/schools within the university are more competitive than others.
-For example, the Stern School of Business only takes transfers in the fall semester and gives preference to current NYU students seeking internal transfers.
+For example, the Stern School of Business only takes transfers in the fall semester and gives preference to current students seeking internal transfers.
 On the other end of the spectrum, The Steinhardt School of Culture, Education, and Human Development takes in hundreds of external transfers each year.
 In short, if you meet the NYU transfer requirements, you have a legitimate shot at achieving a positive outcome.

 Those searching for application info on other institutions may wish to visit our Dataverse pages: